KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 (building-and-troubleshooting)=
-# Using the kde-builder script
+# Using the kde-builder tool

 With the configuration data established, now you are ready to run the tool.